-- almost degenerate roots in the same symmetry class - complex roots (break down of the CC approximation close to conical intersections) - large contributions from double excitations
+- ullet almost degenerate roots in the same symmetry class - complex roots (break down of the CC approximation close to conical intersections) - ullet large contributions from double excitations switched on before the residuals of the eigenvectors are small compared to the differences in the eigenvalues.

-The first two reasons can be identified by running the program with a print level ≤ 3 .
-It will then print in each iteration the actual estimates for the eigenvalues.
-If some of these are very close or if complex roots appear, you should make sure that the DIIS procedure is not switched on before the residuals of the eigenvectors are small compared to the differences in the eigenvalues.
 For this, thrdiis (controlling the DIIS extrapolation in the linear solver) should be set about one order of magnitude smaller than the smallest difference between two eigenvalues and preopt (controlling the switch to the DIIS solver) again about one order of magnitude smaller then thrdiis.